robsontenorio/vue-api-query/docs/content/en/api/query-builder-methods.md

 ## `$get`
 - Returns: `Collection`

-Execute the query as a "select" statement.
+Execute the query and get all results.

 ```js
 await Model.$get()